KazaiMazai/Puredux/Sources/Puredux/Documentation.docc/Articles/GettingStarted.md

 ```
 **2. Define the Store and Inject it**:

-Using the root AppState, we create a store that integrates actions and the state.
+We create a store that integrates actions and the state for the root AppState.
+Then we use built-in DI:

-The store’s role is to manage actions and apply the reducer function whenever an action is dispatched.

 ```swift